jorgebotas/ete4-documentation/index.md

 - If you want to draw nodes with different styles, an independent `NodeStyle` instance must be created for each node.
 - A node's style can be modified at any moment by accessing the `TreeNode.img_style` attribute.
 - Static node styles, set through the `set_style()` method, will be attached to the nodes and exported as part of their information.
   For instance, `TreeNode.copy()` will replicate all node styles in the replicate tree.
-- Note that node styles can be also modified on the fly through a layout function (see layout functions)
+- Node styles can be also modified on the fly through a layout function (see layout functions)

 ![nodestyle](https://github.com/jorgebotas/ete4-documentation/blob/master/nodestyle.png)